To run this script

 Or, in versions that support the script, you can run the utility directly from this page using this button.

-This utility provides a single dialog to control manufacturing file export for PCB style designs.
-This has settings for how drill and Gerber files should be exported for the current project.
-When the run the script the following dialog will appear.
+This utility provides a single dialog to export the manufacturing files for every layer of every PCB style design in the project, rather than exporting them one at a time for each layer of each layout.
+It has settings for how the drill and Gerber files should be exported for the current project.
+When the script is run, the following dialog will appear.